 Considering the young age of the Doodles project, it’s incredible to see the growth and accomplishments achieved by this project and its three founders.
 Currently, the collection has amassed around 155,000 ETH in secondaries.
 While Doodles still has quite a ways to go before they’re seen as a true contender for the PFP NFT crown currently held by the Bored Ape Yacht Club — which has generated upwards of 711,000 ETH to date — the collection of vibrant characters has undoubtedly won the hearts of countless NFT enthusiasts.

 Moreover, the Doodles project is showing no signs of slowing down, even as crypto prices continue to fluctuate greatly since its conception.
 From live, immersive events to unique, innovative project development, the company has onboarded a range of talent to the team, including former President of Billboard Julian Holguin as CEO, 776 Co-Founder Katelin Holloway on the board of directors, and Pharrell Williams as Chief Branding Officer.

 And as the Doodles Web3 entertainment company continues to grow, so too have its initiatives.
 Here are some of the things the Doodles community has to look forward to.

-Even beyond Space Doodles, Doodles 2 is possibly the most exciting next step in the Doodles lengthy roadmap.
-Yet again, Doodles seems to be foregoing the route of a companion project to launch a completely unique new initiative that is aimed at onboarding more enthusiasts into the Doodles, and the greater NFT ecosystem.
+Doodles 2 is undoubtedly the most exciting next step in the Doodles’ lengthy and continuously developing roadmap.
+Yet again, Doodles seems to be foregoing the route of a companion project to launch a unique new initiative aimed at onboarding more users into Doodles and to the greater NFT ecosystem.
 How?
 At the beginning of 2023, it was announced that Doodles 2 would be hosted on the Flow blockchain.
 The team behind the influential project hopes that the decision will help further mass adoption of the Doodles project and better communicate their conviction in the future being multi-chain.